digital-asset/daml-katacoda/getting-started/build-and-run/6_use_app.md

 [On the the UI tab](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com) you should now see a login page.
 For simplicity of this app, there is no password or sign-up required.

-Enter "Alice" and click Log in.
+Enter "Alice" in the box and click Log in.

-Note: Usernames are case sensitive.
+> Note: Usernames are case sensitive.

 You should see the main screen with two panels.
 One for the users you are following and one for your followers.